ecalot/princed/PR/doc/readme.txt

   - Unknown (see standard MIDI specifications)
  Format supported by: Power Tracks.

+ * Type "pcspeaker":
+ For the internal PC Speaker sound we are using binary data saved in pcs format.
+ The format is saved this way:
+  1 unique byte as header
+  3 bytes per note (2 for frequency and 1 for duration) Format supported by: not supported yet, use xvi32 or any other hex editor.

 Binary:
  * Type "binary":
  Some binary garbage or untested stuff.
  Format supported by: xvi32 or any other hex editor.

- * Type "pcspeaker":
- For the internal PC Speaker sound we are using binary data saved in pcs format.
- The format is saved this way:
-  2 unique bytes for headers
-  3 bytes per note (2 for frequency and 1 for duration) Format supported by: not supported yet, use xvi32 or any other hex editor.

 2) Bugs:
  All known bugs were solved.
 If you find a bug (program crashes, corrupted